sharifbhuiyan/surfs_up/README.md

 **Outcomes :**
-From the above scenarios, outcomes are observed:
+From the above scenarios, the following outcomes are observed:

-- The average temperature in June and December is about 75 degree F and 71 degree F respectively. i.e. 4 degree difference between months.
+- The average temperature in June and December is about 75 degree F and 71 degree F respectively. i.e. 4 degree difference between June and December.
 - June max temp 85 degree F and December max temp 83 degree F.
 - June min temp 64 degree F and December max temp 56 degree F.